wcm-io/wcm-io-config/core/src/site/markdown/override-providers.md

 * `[default]` - overrides default value
 * `[/x/y/z]` - overrides the configured value for configuration id `/x/y/z`
 * missing - overrides the configured value for all configuration ids
+* If the scope value is suffixed with the string ":locked" this configuration parameter cannot be overridden in nested configuration scopes.

 ### OsgiConfigOverrideProvider